futureofcoding/futureofcoding.org/drafts/dctp.md

 > In a sense, I see us as in a worse position than before.
 Since the adoption of monadic IO, it’s been less immediately apparent that we’re still enslaved, so there’s been much less activity in searching for the promised land that the prophet JB [John Backus] foretold.
 Our current home is not painful enough to goad us onward, as were continuation-based I/O and stream-based I/O. (See [A History of Haskell](https://www.microsoft.com/en-us/research/publication/a-history-of-haskell-being-lazy-with-class/?from=http%3A%2F%2Fresearch.microsoft.com%2F~simonpj%2Fpapers%2Fhistory-of-haskell%2F), section 7.1.)
 Nor does it fully liberate us.

-Let's liberate ourselves from the IO Monad.
-But wait, what about all the things we can't do without it?
-[TODO emoji]
+Let's liberate ourselves from the IO Monad by simply refusing to use it.
+We are free!!!!!!

+But wait... what about all the things we can't do without it?
+What about open and closing files and sockets, reading and writing from the console and the database?
+How do we do all the things we need to as self-respecting programmers?!

 > The imperative interfaces in today OSs and data-bases are troubling at first, and indeed I often hear people (even on #haskell) using these examples as demonstration that the imperative programming model is inescapable.

-What about open and closing files and sockets, reading and writing from the console and the database?
-How do we do all the things we need to as programmers?!
-[TODO emoji]

 The answer is hidden inside FRP.
 You ready for it?
-Here it is: stop doing those things.
-Stop it with the files and the sockets and the reading and writing to the console and the database.
+Here it is: stop.
+Stop it with the files and the sockets.
+Stop it with the reading and writing to the console and the database.
 Those are imperitive things that you can only do imperitively.
-There's no magic that can save you and make imperitive things denotative.
-The only solution is to "shift[ it] out of the role of a programming model notion and into the role of implementation of a programming model notion."
+There's no monad magic that can save you and make imperitive things denotative.
+The only solution is to "shift [imperitivity] out of the role of a programming model notion and into the role of implementation of a programming model notion."

 ### ReactJS is JQuery-as-a-Service